numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

     This NEP is part of a series of NEPs encompassing first information about the previous dtype implementation and issues with it in NEP 40 (this document).
-    `NEP 41 <NEP41>`_ then provides an overview and generic design choices for the refactor.
+    :ref:`NEP 41 <NEP41>` then provides an overview and generic design choices for the refactor.
     Further NEPs 42 and 43 go into the technical details of the datatype and universal function related internal and external API changes.
     In some cases it may be necessary to consult the other NEPs for a full